 - Get regular nutrition and exercise

-- Stay in contact with others even though you feel like hiding
+- Stay in contact with others even though you may feel like avoiding people

 - Set a time limit as to when you expect to get better, and seek help quickly if you fail to improve.
 Remember, part of depression is feeling hopeless.
 It may be hard to believe that anything can help, even treatment, though it is usually very effective.